This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 Here is another example for the nRF54L15 DK (quad board target).
 The file selects the appropriate SoC support layer based on the normalized board target triggered from the build system.

-devacademyl3e1_defconfig : This file is a Kconfig fragment merged as-is into the final build of any application built for the specified board.
+The devacademyl3e1_defconfig file is a Kconfig fragment that is merged as-is into the final build of any application built for the specified board.

-Default devacademyl3e1_defconfig generated by the tool (Differs from one SoC to another).
+Here is the default devacademyl3e1_defconfig file generated by the tool (differs from one SoC to another).

 <boardname>_defconfig is a Kconfig fragment merged as-is into the final build of any application built for the specified board, and must enable the bare minimum.
 It’s the application configuration’s (prj.conf) responsibility to configure what is needed.

-Keep in mind that if your board has multiple board qualifiers, you need to specify the qualifiers in the name of the file devacademyl3e1_<qualifiers>_defconfig to take effect when a certain qualifier is passed to the build system.
+If your board has multiple board qualifiers (i.e., different board targets or variants), you need to specify the qualifiers in the name of the file (e.g., devacademyl3e1_<qualifiers>_defconfig) for it to take effect when a certain qualifier is passed to the build system.

-We can see we have the BT_CTLR which is to enable support for SoC native Bluetooth LE controller implementation, and it is enabled only if the CONFIG_BT is selected by the application.
+The CONFIG_BT_CTLR Kconfig option, which enables support for the SoC native Bluetooth LE controller implementation, is only enabled if CONFIG_BT is selected by the application.

-CMakeLists.txt: If you need to add source files to be executed Pre or Post kernel.
-This is in case your hardware uses some muxes or needs to be configured in a particular way.
-Customization can be added here, as done for the case of the nRF52840 Dongle where the board_nrf52840dongle_nrf52840_init()is executed at PRE_KERNEL_1 before the kernel.
-Note that the extension does not create the CMakeLists.txt file; we can manually create it ourselves if needed.
+CMakeLists.txt: Used to include source files that should be executed pre- or post-kernel.
+For example, if your hardware requires custom mux configurations or needs to be configured in a particular way, it can be added to this file.
+This is done for the nRF52840 Dongle where board_nrf52840dongle_nrf52840_init()is executed at PRE_KERNEL_1 before the kernel.
+Note that the extension does not create the CMakeLists.txt file; you need to manually create it if needed.

-devacademyl3e1.yml: a YML file with miscellaneous metadata used by the Test Runner (Twister).
+devacademyl3e1.yml: A YAML file with miscellaneous metadata used by Zephyr’s Test Runner (Twister).
 If your board has multiple qualifiers, you need to have a .yml for each.

 Board revisions

-The optional Kconfig settings specified in the file devacademyl3e1_<revision>.conf will be merged into the board’s default Kconfig configuration.
+devacademyl3e1_<revision>.conf: The optional Kconfig settings specified here will be merged into the board’s default Kconfig configuration.

-The optional devicetree overlay devacademyl3e1_<revision>.overlay will be overlayed to the board-level devacademyl3e1.dts devicetree file.
+devacademyl3e1_<revision>.overlay: The optional devicetree overlay will be overlayed with the board-level devacademyl3e1.dts devicetree file.

-The board.yml file through the revision: key controls how the Zephyr build system matches the <board_name>@<revision> string specified by the user when building an application for the board for either the west build CLI or the nRF Connect for VS Code extension.
-An example development kit that uses the board revisions is the nRF9160 DK.
+board.yml: The revision: property controls how the Zephyr build system matches the <board_name>@<revision> string specified by the user when building an application for the board.

 Note